 South Tynedale Railway

-Opened in 1983, South Tynedale Railway is a popular heritage attraction to the east of Carlisle, operating narrow gauge steam trains along a five mile stretch of track between Alston and Slaggyford.
+Opened in 1983, South Tynedale Railway is a popular heritage and conservation attraction to the east of Carlisle, operating narrow gauge steam trains along a five mile stretch of track between Alston and Slaggyford.

 HPA was appointed to undertake sensitive conservation work and expansion on heritage sites along the route.
 Lead architect, Andrew Walters was charged with preserving existing listed structures, rebuilding former structures in their original style and adding to the station facilities in a sympathetic and authentic manner that seamlessly blended with the existing environment.